cowlevel/SimpleEntranceExaminationSystem/README.md

 # Simple Entrance Examination System
+[Full Project and Files in Google drive](https://drive.google.com/open?id=1fs41zNHsMpW8BF_r2Aa8w4BztMYehN9A)
-Simple Entrance Examination System using C# winform and SQL Server [Full Project and Files in Google drive](https://drive.google.com/open?id=1fs41zNHsMpW8BF_r2Aa8w4BztMYehN9A)
+<br/>Simple Entrance Examination System using C# winform and SQL Server

 I include the database files(Database Files.zip).
 1 with sample data and 1 without sample data.
 Please attach it to your SQL Server before using there program.